We Tried The New Dyson Airstrait & The Reviews Are Mixed

 Hair Type: Mid-shoulder length, multiple type 4 textures.

 My relationship with Dyson products has been… complicated.
-While my Corrale Hair Straightener was here for a good time but not a long time, my Supersonic Hair Dryer made me believe in hairdryers again.
-I hate to say it, though, as soon as I heard the description of this tool, I thought, Oh, well, that’s not for me.
-My hair type requires high heat in order to maintain a style and I have a lot of skepticism about wet-to-dry tools in general.
+While my Corrale Hair Straightener, $549, was here for a good time but not a long time, my Supersonic Hair Dryer, $499, made me believe in hairdryers again.
+I hate to say it, though, but as soon as I heard the description of this tool, I thought, Oh, well, that’s not for me.
+My hair type requires high heat in order to maintain a style and I have a lot of scepticism about wet-to-dry tools in general.
 In practice, the Airstrait got my hair dry…ish, and that doesn’t really even touch on the roots, which this nearly two-inch device couldn’t reach because my hair is on the shorter side.

 Advertisement